 Advice and Support

-There are many different types of Learning disability and they affect people in different ways.
+There are many types of Learning disabilities, and they affect people in different ways.

 The level of support the person requires will vary which is why gaining support and having tailored services to meet individual needs is so important.

 Some people with mild disabilities may live on their own and go to work.
 They may still need some support in their lives to manage finances for example.

 Whereas those with moderate or severe learning disabilities may need support on a more regular basis.